besener/besener.github.io/menu/about.md

 ### Getting Started

-[Getting Started]({{ site.github.url }}{% post_url 2015-10-10-getting-started %}): getting started with installing Lagrange, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.
+[Getting Started]({{ site.github.url }}{% post_url 2015-10-10-getting-started %}): getting started with installing this theme, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.

 ### Example Content